Trauma, Relationships & Emotional Recovery

 You’re Not Imagining It, Emotional Abuse Explained

 Emotional abuse rarely begins with obvious cruelty.
-Instead, it appears gradually through criticism, gaslighting, withdrawal and control.
-This article explains how emotional abuse works, the warning signs to watch for, and how these patterns affect your nervous system and sense of self.
+It often develops gradually through criticism, gaslighting, withdrawal, and control.
+This article outlines the key warning signs and explains how emotional abuse affects your nervous system and sense of self.

 When Abuse Doesn’t Leave Bruises - Emotional and Psychological Abuse